Our Honest Thoughts About Trekking In Sapa Vietnam + What To Expect

 Our Sapa Trekking Tour With Hmong Guide

-In this next section, we’ll walk you through exactly what we experienced trekking in Sapa with a local guide for 2 days and 1 night with our own personal photos.
-Overall, we had a good experience, but there were a few things we didn’t like which we will point out.
+Next, we’ll walk you through exactly what we experienced trekking in Sapa with a local guide for 2 days and 1 night with our photos.
+Overall, we had a good experience, but there were a few things we didn’t like which we’ll point out.

-There are also a few ways you can book a trek and we’ll discuss this later in our guide.
-We ended up booking through our hotel because we really liked the owners and they let us leave most our luggage so we only had to carry a small overnight bag.
+There are also a few ways you can book a trek and we’ll discuss this later in the guide.
+We ended up booking through our hotel because we really liked the owners and they let us leave our luggage so we only had to carry a small overnight bag.

 Trek Day 1